-This course will introduce the student to the basic concepts of the calculus.
+This course introduces the student to applications of linear functions in business; applications of matrices to systems of equations, linear programming and optimization, game theory, Markov chains, Leontiff input/output models, etc; introduction to probability and decision analysis.
+SQR MS calculus.
 It will give the student an appreciation of the calculus and its applications in the real world and will prepare the student for future work in mathematics and the sciences.
 Course includes functions, limits, continuity, derivatives and their applications, and integration and its applications.
-SQR MS
+SQR MS permission.